Kovnir/Racing/README.md

 * Create a new scene;
 * Go to `Racing -> Settings`.
 **Coming soon**
+* You need to just create all environment with colliders.
+No addition knowledge needed!
+* For ice and grass you can use prefabs `Ice` and `Grass` from `Prefabs` folder;
+* For road use items from `Prefabs/Road` folder;
+* You need to place start point and finish point.
+You can find it in `Prefabs` folder;
+* You need to set `Checkpoint`.
+You can find it in `Prefabs` folder.
+Copy it to your scene and place wherever you want.
+When you have done, set `Index` values for each checkpoint;
+* Go to `Racing -> Settings`, select `Levels` tab and push `Create New Level` button;
+* Setup time values for each stars and set level name;
 * Next, you need to create a button in the main menu and setup level num.
 * Done!